Explainability Methods for Hardware Trojan Detection: A Systematic Comparison: Methodology

 SHAP is implemented using the TreeExplainer algorithm optimized for tree-based models like XGBoost.
 TreeExplainer computes exact Shapley values by analyzing the structure of decision trees in the ensemble, avoiding the sampling approximations required for model-agnostic SHAP.
 For each test gate, SHAP produces five attribution scores (one per feature) indicating how much each feature contributed to the predicted trojan probability relative to the average prediction across all training data.

-SHAP explanations take the form "LGFi contributed +0.12 to trojan probability" or "PO contributed -0.08 away from trojan," with positive values pushing toward trojan classification and negative values toward benign classification.
+SHAP explanations take the form ``LGFi contributed +0.12 to trojan probability'' or ``PO contributed $-0.08$ to trojan probability,'' with positive values pushing toward trojan classification and negative values toward benign classification.
 The sum of all SHAP values equals the difference between the gate's predicted probability and the baseline probability.
-While SHAP provides mathematically rigorous attributions, like LIME it outputs domain-opaque feature weights without explicit circuit-level interpretation.
+While SHAP provides mathematically rigorous attributions, like LIME it outputs feature weights without explicit circuit-level interpretation.